Joey Fatone: Personal life

 Fatone met his wife, Kelly Baldwin, while they were still in high school in 1993.
 After joining NSYNC two years later, their relationship was off-and-on.

 It was a much speculated rumor that Fatone had briefly dated singer Pink in early 2000, to which Pink stated, "[Joey] took me to Friendly's as a casual date, not like a date-date.
 I just wanted ice cream.
 We were in the friend zone."
 The singer has stated that although they did technically go on a date, it was more platonic and that Fatone was "a total sweetheart."

-After rekindling his romance with Baldwin, shortly after that same year, she became pregnant in the spring of 2000 with their first child, Briahna, who was born exactly a year after the release of NSYNC's hit sophomore album, No Strings Attached.
+After rekindling his romance with Baldwin shortly after the same year, she became pregnant in the spring of 2000 with their first child, Briahna, who was born exactly a year after the release of NSYNC's hit sophomore album, No Strings Attached.
 They became engaged in the fall of 2002.

 On September 9, 2004, Fatone married Baldwin at Oheka Castle on Long Island, New York, in a ceremony that was attended by all his NSYNC bandmates.
-Fatone and his wife have two daughters: Briahna Joely, born March 21, 2001, and a second daughter born January 2010.
+Fatone and his wife have two daughters: Briahna Joely, born March 21, 2001, and Kloey, born January 2010.
 Fatone's best friend, Lance Bass, is their godfather.